jlerat/pyflood2022/README.md

 # pyflood2022

-This package contains the data and code used in the paper by Lerat and Vaze (2024), Nature, submitted.
+This package contains the data and code used in the paper by Lerat and Vaze (2024), Communications Earth & Environment, in review.

 ## Data
 The data provided in this package is in the data/floods folder and includes